Your Questions? Answered

 We’ve tried to cover some of your questions here, but if you do have a question we haven’t covered, contact us and we will be happy to answer it.

-An agency fee is what you pay to take a property off the market, before you sign the tenancy agreement.
+A holding deposit is what you pay to take a property off the market, before you sign the tenancy agreement.

 By law, all deposits in the UK must be registered with a tenancy deposit protection scheme within 30 days of it being paid.
 Landlords have a choice of registering it with three Government-approved schemes: the Deposit Protection Service (DPS), MyDeposits, or The Dispute Service (TDS).